-SABB categorises foreign exchange risk as follows:
+SAB categorises foreign exchange risk as follows:

 - Trading Book FX risk arises from proprietary currency trading i.e. spot, forwards, futures, swaps and options.
-Trading exposures are controlled through assigning limits to each currency and aggregate exposure levels as well as through VAR and stress testing measures. - Banking Book FX risk arises from a currency mismatch / revaluation between assets and liabilities, including accrued interest and accrued expenses.
+Trading exposures are controlled through assigning limits to each currency and aggregate exposure levels as well as through Value at Risk (VaR) and stress testing measures. - Banking Book FX risk arises from a currency mismatch / revaluation between assets and liabilities, including accrued interest and accrued expenses.
 The mismatch is transferred to Treasury and managed on daily basis through the trading book.

-SABB uses a range of control measures to manage market risk ranging from stop loss limits to sensitivity analysis limits including the present value of a basis point (PVBP) to assess the impact of a movement in interest rates, in addition to VAR limits designed to estimate the potential loss from market movements across a specified time horizon and for a given level of confidence using a historical simulation approach.
-SABB recognizes the limitations of VAR and complements its analysis with scenario stress testing to evaluate the impact of more extreme but plausible events or movements in market variables.
+SAB uses a range of control measures to manage market risk ranging from stop loss limits to sensitivity analysis limits including the present value of a basis point (PVBP) to assess the impact of a movement in interest rates, in addition to VaR limits designed to estimate the potential loss from market movements across a specified time horizon and for a given level of confidence using a historical simulation approach.
+SAB recognizes the limitations of VaR and complements its analysis with scenario stress testing to evaluate the impact of more extreme but plausible events or movements in market variables.

-Whilst SABB uses both VAR and standardised approach rules to manage market risk, capital requirements are assessed for all positions using the standardised approach rules and approaches prescribed by SAMA.
+Whilst SAB uses both VaR and standardised approach rules to manage market risk, capital requirements are assessed for all positions using the standardised approach rules and approaches prescribed by SAMA.